Please wait. Due to its content this page might take a while to load...

-Once selected, the keys may be moved (left click and drag selection), copied (CTRL+C) and pasted (CTRL+V) within the same layer or device.
-To copy a key within the container boundaries drag it whilst holding CTRL.
+Once selected, the keys may be moved (left click and drag selection), copied (Ctrl+C) and pasted (Ctrl+V) within the same layer or device.
+To copy a key within the container borders drag it whilst holding [Ctrl].

 Please note: If copying parameters from one device to a different device, only those parameters which are shared by both devices can be copied.

 With the shortcut [Ctrl] and the [arrow right or left] key, the Nowpointer jumps from key to key (including the clip borders).